luthando7/luthando7/README.md

 - 👀 I’m interested in engines, software other software is built on
 - 🌱 I’m currently learning the mean stack
 - 💞️ I’m looking to collaborate on an open source project
-- 📫 How to reach me: Luthando#8636 on discord
+- 📫 How to reach me: luthandozaze@gmail.com

 <!---
 luthando7/luthando7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.